Interactron: Embodied Adaptive Object Detection: Discussion

 \section{Discussion}

-\textbf{Constant Adaptation.} One of the benefits of using an adaptive model versus one that simply views more frames at a time is that after the adaptation step we are left with an efficient model that only needs one frame and works well in the local area.
-We only need to adapt it once the agent has moved to a different area.
-Furthermore, our experiments show that our model offers performance improvements over an off-the-shelf detector, even when a random policy is followed, thus this model can be updated using any frames the agent collects as it moves, allowing for the possibility of dynamically updating the object detector of some agent pursuing a different task.
+\textbf{Constant Adaptation.} One of the benefits of using an adaptive model versus one that simply views more frames at a time is that after the adaptation we are left with a model that only needs one frame to work well in the local area.

 \textbf{Sub-policy.} If a certain complex task (such as navigation or object manipulation) requires a high confidence detection of the objects visible from a certain position, the interactive policy we propose can be used as a sub-policy.
-Whenever the agent wishes to increase its detection confidence it can delegate control to the adaptive sub-policy which will move it around to obtain a better view of the objects.